near/docs/docs/tutorials/contracts/nfts/5-approval.md

 On the surface, this would work, but if you start thinking about the edge cases, some problems arise.
 Often times when doing development, a common approach is to think about the easiest and most straightforward solution.
 Once you've figured it out, you can start to branch off and think about optimizations and edge cases.

 Let's consider the following scenario.
-Benji has an NFT and allows two separate marketplaces access to transfer his token.
+Benji has an NFT and gives two separate marketplaces access to transfer his token.
 By doing so, he's putting the NFT for sale (more about that in the [marketplace integrations](#marketplace-integrations) section).
 Let's say he put the NFT for sale for 1 NEAR on both markets.
 The tokens list of approved account IDs would look like the following:

 ```
 Token: {